Winter is my least favourite season.

 Eat healing foods + exercise

-What we eat not only affects our physical health but it also impacts our mental health and wellbeing.
+What we eat not only affects our physical health but it also impacts our mental health.
 It is important that we nourish our body with healthy and nutritional foods, and avoid consuming high levels of saturated fat, refined carbohydrates, and processed food products.

 My diet is not perfect by any means.
 I mostly try to avoid sugary drinks, fast food, and snacking on junk.
 My ideal diet, however, is following the Healing Foods Diet, which consists of eating equal amounts of clean protein sources, healthy fats, and low glycemic carbohydrates in the forms of fruits and vegetables.

 It is also very important to incorporate physical activity into your lifestyle, which helps to relieve stress, increase energy and boost our mental well-being.
 I personally enjoy going for fitness classes, where I get to also meet and interact with people.